gkgaurav31/gkgaurav31.github.io/_posts/2023-07-27-reverse-words-in-a-string.md

 ## SOLUTION (WITHOUT IN-BUILT METHODS)

-We can easily using split function and iterate through the String array from right to left to get the result.
+We can easily use split function and iterate through the String array from right to left to get the result.
 To achieve the same using just a simple loop, we can do it in the following way:

 ```java
 class Solution {

     public String reverseWords(String s) {